cameronjamesw/glamapaws/README.md

 ## Testing

-### Fixed Bugs
+## Fixed Bugs

   - Testing the Glamapaws website has been an interesting process as the majority of bugs and issues have arrisen when testing the website on iOS devices.

-- __Enlarged Images__
+### Enlarged Image

-    - When viewing the dach.html and doodle.html pages on iOS devices, the hero images of the pages in question appeared enlarged, thus contrasting the preview. (see below)
+When viewing the dach.html and doodle.html pages on iOS devices, the hero images of the pages in question appeared enlarged, thus contrasting the preview. (see below)
-    -

 - __iOS View__
 ![Screenshot of the enlarged image bug where the hero image was too big for the screen.](assets/images/enlarged-dach.PNG)
   - The image above portrays the view of the dach.html on an iOS iPhone 14 Pro Max, notice how the image is unrecognisable due to how stretched it is.
 The image was viewed within Safari, Firefox and Google Chrome with cleared cache.